thoughtspot/thoughtspot.github.io/_data-integrate/clients/about-odbc.md

 -   Solaris Sparc 32-bit
 -   Solaris Sparc 64-bit

-## Version Compatibility
+## Version compatibility and connection parameters

 To ensure compatibility, always use the ODBC driver with the same version number as the ThoughtSpot instance to which you are connecting.
+You can make a secure ODBC connection to the ThoughtSpot database by configuring a user and password combination with the driver.
+For detailed information about connection parameters, see the [ODBC and JDBC configuration properties]({{ site.baseurl }}/data-integrate/reference/simba-settings.html#)

 ## Supported Data Types